KAllendorf/python-password-checker/README.md

 # python-password-checker
-Checks passwords against the HaveIBeenPwned password database
+Checks passwords against the HaveIBeenPwned password database.
+Source code can be found in the source branch.

 # Usage